ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 `~/github`, and you are *throughly* familiar with everything in the table below, you can just create ~/mkdir, and skip the rest of this page.

-But if either or both of you has any doubt, you are strongly encourage to go through this page carefully and slowly, to learn some of the basics of working with Unix commands at the bash shell.
+But if either or both of you has any doubt, you are strongly encouraged to go through this page carefully and slowly, to learn some of the basics of working with Unix commands at the bash shell.
 That is one of the most fundamental skills you'll need throughout all of the courses that use the ACMS unix accounts during your entire stay at UCSD.